Knee Pain: What Causes It, How to Treat It and When to See a Doctor

 Knee pain relief

-Traditional knee pain relief for acute pain includes home care such as rest, ice, compression, elevation, and over-the-counter pain medication.
-However, if the pain is significant, treatment with prescription medication or a cortisone shot may be warranted.
-In severe cases, surgery may be necessary.
+Traditional knee pain relief for acute pain includes home care such as rest, ice, compression, elevation, and over-the-counter pain medication per your physician's recommendation.

 Knee strengthening exercises

-For most knee pain, knee strengthening exercises are the most effective.
-Weak knees most often stem from instability in the hip, and strengthening the hip muscles, specifically the glute muscles, will restore normal balance and function.
-Exercises for knee pain also include targeting muscles in the thigh (quadriceps and hamstrings), lower leg (gastrocnemius, soleus, posterior and anterior tibialis) and lower torso (iliacus and psoas major).
+Muscle imbalances and weaknesses put increased load and pressure on the knee joint.
+Often, strengthening the hip muscles, specifically the glute muscles, will restore normal balance and function.
+Exercises for knee pain also include targeting muscles in the thigh (quadriceps and hamstrings), lower leg (gastrocnemius, soleus, posterior and anterior tibialis) and core (midsection).
+A physical therapist can help identify which areas need to be addressed and help guide you through progressive exercises while demonstrating how to move correctly and safely.

 Knee stretches

-Stretching the muscles and ligaments around the knee is essential for maintaining flexibility and preventing pain.
+Stretching the muscles and ligaments from the pelvis down to the foot are essential for maintaining flexibility and preventing pain around the knee joint.
 Some of the best stretches for knee pain relief include:

-When strengthening exercises and stretches are combined with ice and over-the-counter medication, most people find knee pain disappears altogether.
 Take care when beginning an exercise routine and don’t ignore or push through pain.
-Instead, build up the exercises slowly and steadily.
+Instead, build up the exercises slowly and steadily, and seek out a physical therapist to assist you in the process.

 When to see the doctor about knee pain

-Knee pain that is severe or does not improve with home care requires medical attention.
+Knee pain that is severe or does not improve with prescribed exercise interventions requires medical attention.
 Additionally, if you notice any of the following symptoms, make note of their frequency and severity so you can discuss with your health care provider.

 These could be signs of a more serious condition and should be discussed with your primary care provider.